Battle of Mogadishu (1993): Relief convoy

 As the convoy navigated through downtown Mogadishu and proceeded onto National Street, the first two Malaysian armored vehicles, which were carrying US troops, mistakenly deviated from their path.
 They were hit concurrently by RPG-7 and emplaced heavy machine gun fire, resulting in the death of a Malaysian driver and injuries to numerous others.
 To find immediate cover, a US lieutenant detonated an explosive charge on a neighboring wall, enabling the troops to seek refuge in a nearby courtyard.
-After two Malaysian APC's were destroyed, the Pakistani tanks became target for the RPG's, and responded by firing back into the city with their 105 mm guns.
+After two Malaysian APC's were destroyed, the Pakistani tanks became targets for the RPG's, and responded by firing back into the city with their 105 mm guns.
 As the convoy was pelted by heavy automatic weapons fire, American Lt.
 Colonel Bill David ordered the force to push forward, knowing that staying in the kill zone meant certain destruction.
 While driving on National Street, the convoy faced a series of ambushes, battling its way for the subsequent three hours before eventually splitting into two groups.

 Around the Olympic Hotel, one of the convoys came under a significant volume of fire, resulting in several more casualties and leading to the Malaysian APC's refusing to advance further into the heavy barrage.
 Mk19-equipped US Humvee's fired a large volume of 40 mm grenades to clear out key Somali firing points around the hotel, while US troops dismounted and began engaging with Somali fighters in street skirmishes in order to advance.
 At 1:55 am on 4 October 1993, the relief convoy reached Task Force Ranger forces.